sketchplugins/plugin-directory/README.md

 - [Framer Tools](https://updates.framer.com/download-latest/com.framer.pasteboard), by Framer B.V.: Copy layers from Sketch onto the canvas in Framer
 - [FreeFlow](http://free-flow.co/), by Francesco Bertocci: Speed up common tasks and boost your productivity.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
+- [Frontitude](https://www.frontitude.com), by Frontitude: One place for your UX copy, from design to production.
 - [FS_StockSummaryFiller](https://github.com/freeman990/FS_StockInfoFiller), by Freeman Sun: 一系列关于股票数据的自动填充/生成工具
 - [Gallery](https://material.io/resources/gallery), by Google LLC: Quickly upload and sync Sketch artboards to Gallery collections.
 - [Genus](https://github.com/keplerlab/genus), by Kepler Lab: A sketch plugin for exporting prototype website (static html css) from your sketch designs